soulwing/cas-client/README.eclipse.txt

        folder and click OK.
 Select the Output folder option for the "test" source folder, click Edit, and set the output folder name to "build/test-classes".
 5b.
-Select the Libraries tab, and click Add Class Folder... select the
-       folder soulwing-casclient/vendor/classes and click OK.
-5c.
 Also in the Libraries tab, click Add JARs... select all of the JAR
        files in soulwing-casclient/vendor/lib and
        soulwing-casclient/vendor/test-lib and click OK.